-The following is excerpted from the new Sunday School course “Fundamental Lessons in the Old Testament,” which is available from Way of Life Literature.
+The following is excerpted from the new Sunday School course “Fundamental Lessons in the Old Testament,” (now out of print.)

 It is impossible for us to imagine in a precise manner man’s condition in the Garden of Eden before the fall, but a little sanctified thinking can doubtless give us a vague idea.
 This world, though fallen, contains the basic elements of paradise lost.

 There would have been an ideal climate, not too hot or too cold, gentle breezes, sparkling sunlight, the clear moon reflected through the earth’s firmament.